-95. An act which by virtue of this Part may be done without infringing copyright in a literary work, dramatic work, musical work or database does not, where that work is an adaptation, infringe any copyright in the work from which the adaptation was made.
+94. An act which by virtue of this Part may be done without infringing copyright in a literary, dramatic or musical work or database does not, where that work is an adaptation, infringe any copyright in the work from which the adaptation was made.